-RSVP™ is grounded in research, evidence-based practices, self-evaluations, and 3rd party evaluations.
-It has been studied by The University of New Hampshire and Rutgers University, resulting in a peer-reviewed article in the 2019 Children and Youth Services Review Journal.
-This journal article describes RSVP's impact in middle school, including its effectiveness in shifting attitudes about male power, gender equity, and coercion in relationships.
+We have over 20 years of experience in providing RSVP, a program that is grounded in research, evidence-based practices, and self- and third-party evaluations.
+RSVP has been studied by the University of New Hampshire and Rutgers University, resulting in this peer-reviewed article in the 2019 Children and Youth Services Review Journal.
+RSVP shifts attitudes about male power, gender equity, and coercion in relationships.

 We explore these six content areas:

 We have been pleased to offer recent trainings free, thanks to a generous grant from the Maine Masonic Charitable Foundation.
 If you would like to learn about future training sessions in Maine or nationally, click here and we will add you to our notification list.

 Contact chris @ maineboystomen.org to learn more about the current training or to explore how to bring a training to your community.

 "The content is relevant, useful, and applicable.
 The trainers did a great job of demonstrating content and then providing commentary about how to deliver it.
 They also gave us things to think about as we deliver it ourselves.
 And they did it really well!"

 "Great balance of activities!
 And an interacting, engaging facilitation style!"

 "I was expecting to learn content that could be embedded into a larger SEL curriculum and this went above and beyond!"